Last Updated on

 The chili is everywhere, they grow it everywhere, on the terrace, in the atrium of the buildings, beside the highway in town.

 In Korean cuisine, the chili is so ubiquitous so they need a lot.

 We are looking for a place to sleep, our GPS says that in ten kilometers there is a pond.
 We get there, we are close to a small village.
 The pond is a little creepy and its shore fairly desolate.
 There is a lot of dead fish, who knows for what reason.

 We decide to try to go to the other side of the pond to see if the situation is better.
 By sticking between the houses we find a narrow alley that leads to a path around the lake, we pitch the tent in the small wood, with a view of the lake.
 Dead fishes are out of sight, from here it looks like a beautiful place.

 The bath that we dreamed so much though, is not an option.
 So says a man who is walking his dog close to the shore… of course, it was not very inviting anyway.
 While we eat our noodles, tiger mosquitoes eat us, we’ll soon buy some fumigators.

 Today it’s raining, finally we are in the countryside.
 The road is up and down but never too tough.
 Chili and soy fields and rice paddies.
 Around 6 pm is still raining and getting stronger, we retreat to sleep in one of the many wooden gazeboes.

-There is again another lake view and, in a little park with exercises equipment, for the first time we try the “thighs splitter” tool and we fall in love with it.
-A gentleman that was there in a bus (we are near a parking lot) give us one fumigator that saves us the evening.
-I like Koreans!
+There is again another lake view and, in a little park with exercise equipment, for the first time we try the “thighs splitter” tool and we fall in love with it.
+A gentleman that was there on a bus (we are near a parking lot) gives us one fumigator that saves us the evening.
+I like the Koreans!